-- How far the projector is from the screen (throw distance)
+- How far is the projector is from the screen (throw distance)?

-The first step in choosing a projector, therefore, is pinning down how wide the screen is and how far it can be placed from the screen—once you've done this, your choices will narrow considerably.
+The first step in choosing a projector, therefore, is pinning down how wide the screen is and how far the projector can be placed from the screen—once you've done this, your choices will narrow considerably.
 Of course, you may have flexibility.
 Maybe your space allows you to mount the projector anywhere you want on the ceiling.
 In this case, while you might technically be able to choose any projector you want, you should consider mounting the projector as close to the screen as you comfortably can.
-Light is subject to the Inverse Square Law, meaning brightness drops logarithmically with increased distance, so the closer you can mount it, the fewer lumens you will need.
+Light is subject to the Inverse Square Law, meaning light intensity is inversely proportional to the square of the distance.
+In layman’s terms, the closer you can mount it, the fewer lumens you will need to project a crisp image.
 At the other extreme is a case where you have an existing mount installed on the ceiling that you want to reuse.
 In this case, you will need to find a projector that features the exact throw ratio dictated by the position of the mount relative to the width of the screen.

 Projector screens merit a whole buying guide of their own.
 However, at this point, many of you will be understandably wondering, “If I'm starting from scratch, how should I know what screen size to get?”
 A quick, and very rough, rule of thumb is to multiply the distance of the “least-favored viewer”—i.e., the person farthest from the screen—by 1/5.
 So, if your LFV will be sitting 50 feet away, you'll need a screen that is 10 feet high.

 If you really can't find out, you have two options: spring for a model with more zoom—which will cost more—or err on the side of shorter throw.
-Not true short throw, mind you—those don't have zoom and they keystone excessively if not carefully positioned.
+Not true short throw, mind you—those don’t have zoom and they keystone excessively if not carefully positioned.
 But something closer to the 1.3:1 end of the spectrum.
 Why?
-Because more often than not, getting the projector closer to the screen will be less of a problem than getting it farther away.
+Because often, getting the projector closer to the screen will be less of a problem than getting it farther away.

 Finally, keep in mind, throw is based on native aspect ratio.
 If, for some reason, you are setting the projector to a narrower aspect ratio than native, the projector will effectively have a longer throw.